dough10/PolySonic/README.md

 - methods to create edit select and delete configs are needed for the "loging" dialog

-- on artist page use color thief to get a color from the header image and change color of fab to match

 Required software for development environment